jalogisch/dotfiles/README.md

 you should have installed

 * git
-* rake
+* curl
 * bash-completion
-* vim-nox

-On Debian/Ubuntu: `apt-get install git rake bash-completion vim-nox` (newer Version)
+On Debian/Ubuntu: `apt-get install git rake bash-completion vim` (newer Version) (on Debian Squeeze best Performance with vim from Backports)

-Ubuntu Lucid: `apt-get install git-core rake bash-completion vim-nox`
+Ubuntu Lucid: `apt-get install git-core bash-completion vim`

 Ubuntu Hardy you need to Update GIT before (best via ppa):
 `apt-get install python-software-properties && dpkg-reconfigure python-software-properties && add-apt-repository ppa:git-core/ppa && apt-get update && apt-get install git`

 after this you need to disable SSL Verification `export GIT_SSL_NO_VERIFY=true` and then you can clone and install.
-But you might need to disable some janus modules (vim 7.2 is the Version here)
+But you might want to Update to Vim 7.3 (or disable some Modules)

-If you got a _rake_ Error from Janus Install you should install `libopenssl-ruby1.8`

 After you got a clone with `git clone git://github.com/jalogisch/dotfiles.git --recursiv` just type in `bash -x install.sh` after you `cd dotfiles`.
 VIM
 ===

-I use [janus](https://github.com/carlhuda/janus) for my vim Setup, so you should take a look there how to customize it to your needs.
+I switch from [Janus](https://github.com/carlhuda/janus) to [spf13-vim](https://github.com/spf13/spf13-vim), just take a look.